personal projects

 The goal of the pre-production phase was to establish a clean working environment.
 I began stripping away every movement component that I could find and set up my own interface.
 This was to ensure I had full control of all the systems, and nothing remained of the previous third-person system that had existed before.I chose to implement a state machine architecture to handle all movement.
 By establishing specific logic for every state, I could create a modular system that is easy to debug and further extend.
 This structure allowed for smooth transitions and prevented states from accidentally interfering with each other.

-To get an accurate visualisation of how well my project will be, I need to define my metrics very fast and make them stick for the rest of the project.
-I spent significant time comparing with Dying Light to make sure everything felt similar, but faster.During our latest group project, I spent time to create a jump that feels satisfying and very light to use as it was focused on a 3D platformer.
-That meant I could just modify that code and implement it according to my metrics.
+I needed to define my metrics early on and make them stick to them rest of the project.
+I spent significant time comparing with Dying Light to make sure everything felt similar, but faster.During our latest group project, I spent time creating a jump that feels satisfying and very light to use as it was focused on a 3D platformer.
+That meant I could modify that code and implement it according to my metrics.
 I had to alter some functionality to fit the genre of my specialization.

 First iteration of running, walking and jumping